Mattress Too Firm? 5 Tips to Soften Up a Firm Mattress

 Is a Firm Mattress Better for Stomach Sleepers?

 If you're a stomach sleeper, your mattresses should be firmer.
 This will ensure that you're not putting too much pressure on your neck and back.
 Firmer mattresses also provide better support for the lower extremities, as they dissipate more of the body weight evenly to prevent sinking or compression.

 Read More: Your Guide to Finding a Non Toxic Mattress

 What Is the Difference between Firm and Extra Firm Mattress?

 The firmness of a mattress is determined by the materials used for production.
 The more layers there are, the firmer it will be.
 For instance, an innerspring and foam mattress that has six inches of padding and one-inch coils would be considered firm as opposed to extra-firm with nine inches of padding on top of two-inch coils.

 Extra firm mattresses are typically considered to be the most supportive, with a low sinkage rate and excellent durability that is ideal for people who experience back pain or have difficulty getting in/out of bed.
 Firm mattresses on the other hand, do not offer as much support but will allow you to sleep on your stomach without sinking too much.

 Sleeping on a too firm mattress can lead to discomfort and pain.
 Luckily, there are several ways to soften a too firm mattress.
 If you find that the above tricks don't help, the next best option would be to replace it with a different one.

 Choose the right firmness for your sleeping position and body weight by doing your research and trying out different mattress styles.
 Most mattress manufacturers offer a generous sleep trial period, so you can test out the mattress in your home for up to 18 months (try Idle Sleep).

-If you find it uncomfortable, you can ask them to customize it for you, replace your mattress with a different one or simply return your mattress hassle-free and get your money back.
+If you find your mattress uncomfortable, you can ask them to customize it for you, replace it with a different one or simply return your mattress hassle-free and get your money back.